-- Use a soap base that you can melt and personalize with colors, dry ingredients addition (dry flowers, oatmeal, clay, etc.) and colors.
+- You can use a soap base that you melt and personalize with colors, dry ingredients (dry flowers, oatmeal, clay, etc.) and most importantly your nourishing ingredients like Shea butter and carrier oils.
 This is called Melt and Pour Soap.

 In this article, we will just cover the fastest and easiest way to make shea butter soap utilizing the Melt and Pour Soap.
 Simply use 8 ounces of a Shea Butter Melt and Pour Soap base, add 1 ounce of shea butter, melt them together until liquid, then add your color and fragrance as needed.
 Pour into molds and let the shea butter soap solidify completely before using.